 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Step: __) (Write your answer here in the form of a spoken statement.
+Author Name: _HONKANEN___ (Step: __) (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

+Optimally localizing the lacrimal gland structures is most important.
+Familiarity with cranial anatomy, attention to fine detail in removing all fur, and skill with ultrasound all improve results.

+Steps: 3.1, 3.5, 3.11

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera